Skip to main content

 Candace Kugel, FNP, CNM, MS

-The majority of Candace's clinical career was spent working in both roles serving farmworkers and others at a migrant and community health center in rural Pennsylvania.
+The majority of Candace's clinical career was spent working in both roles serving agricultural workers and others at a community health center in rural Pennsylvania.
 Additionally, she has performed extensive training and technical assistance in the areas of women's health and clinical management internationally and in US health centers and clinics.

 "I met Candace in Australia and later worked with her in Honduras.
 She is wonderful, and a fabulous teacher.
 Both Candace and Ed have an innate spirit of adventure," reflected Mamie K. Guidera, MSN, CNM, FACNM, Advanced Senior Lecturer at the University of Pennsylvania School of Nursing.